Two descriptions of dark matter around a black hole: photon sphere, shadow, and lensing: Introduction

 This letter addresses the above question from the perspective of electromagnetic observations.
 While other studies focus on a single DM description, our work compares the two models and identifies their key distinguishing features.
 We consider two observational regimes.
 First, we examine the BH shadow as a probe of the strong-field region.
-Although numerous studies have examined this context, most of them employ the assumption~\eqref{gtt}~\cite{Myung:2025cxu,Konoplya:2019sns,Xavier:2023exm,Hou:2018bar,Jusufi:2020cpn,Ma:2022jsy}.
-This approach may provide insight into the characteristics of galactic DM inferred from the shadow of the central BH, particularly given observational results from the Event Horizon Telescope~\cite{EventHorizonTelescope:2019dse,EventHorizonTelescope:2022wkp}.
+Although numerous studies have examined this context~\cite{Myung:2025cxu,Konoplya:2019sns,Hou:2018bar,Jusufi:2020cpn,Ma:2022jsy,Ali:2025ney,Jusufi:2022jxu,Xavier:2023exm,Macedo:2024qky,Konoplya:2025nqv}, most of them employ the assumption~\eqref{gtt}\textemdash or an equivalent condition leading to~\eqref{gtt}~\cite{Myung:2025cxu,Konoplya:2019sns,Hou:2018bar,Jusufi:2020cpn,Ma:2022jsy,Ali:2025ney}.
+This approach may provide insight into the characteristics of galactic DM inferred from the shadow of the central BH, particularly given observational results from the Event Horizon Telescope~\cite{EventHorizonTelescope:2019dse,EventHorizonTelescope:2019uob,EventHorizonTelescope:2019jan,EventHorizonTelescope:2019ths,EventHorizonTelescope:2019pgp,EventHorizonTelescope:2019ggy,EventHorizonTelescope:2021bee,EventHorizonTelescope:2021srq,EventHorizonTelescope:2023gtd,EventHorizonTelescope:2022wkp,EventHorizonTelescope:2022apq,EventHorizonTelescope:2022wok,EventHorizonTelescope:2022exc,EventHorizonTelescope:2022urf,EventHorizonTelescope:2022xqj,EventHorizonTelescope:2024hpu,EventHorizonTelescope:2024rju}.
 Second, motivated by the fact that DM distributions typically span over galactic scales, we investigate a complementary observable in a weaker-field regime\textemdash namely, the image positions and time delays arising from gravitational lensing, following the formalism of Virbhadra~\cite{Virbhadra:2008ws}.
 This choice was motivated by the findings of Boehmer and Harko~\cite{Boehmer:2007az} who reported that the Newtonian approximation of the DM-induced deflection angle is about $\sim 77\%$ weaker than predictions from the Einstein cluster description of DM in the constant velocity region of galaxies.
-Kouniatalis \textit{et al.}~\cite{Kouniatalis:2025itj} recently employed the Einstein cluster to investigate its impact on light deflection near the BH.
-In contrast, our work focuses on directly measurable lensing observables, as outlined above.
+Kouniatalis \textit{et al.}~\cite{Kouniatalis:2025itj} recently employed the Einstein cluster to investigate its impact on light deflection near the BH; in contrast, our work focuses on directly measurable lensing quantities, as outlined above, as well as comparing two different DM descriptions and energy density distributions profiles to assess their impact on the resulting spacetime geometry.

 To proceed, we adopt the line element

 where $f \equiv f(r) = 1 - 2m(r)/r$.
 The function $m(r)$ is the mass function, while $\Phi \equiv \Phi(r)$ is the \textit{shift function}.
 Throughout this work, we use geometrized units with $G = c = 1$.